Skip to content

 Integration test fails on api-service with ModuleNotFoundError

-Fix: Ensure you're running from the project root where main.py lives:
+Fix: Confirm you are running pytest from the project root where main.py lives:

 bash